 Helping writers clear the mists

-I am a developmental book editor and writing coach.
 I help authors navigate the writing and publication process.
-Behind many of the best books you read are editors and coaches like me, who gently aid writers, not all of whom are on their first book.
-Some of my clients have written multiple books.
-Often, I am approached by authors who are in the early stages of writing, they have written 20,000 to 30,000 words and are now stuck.
+Behind the books you read are editors and coaches like me who gently aid writers.
+Often, I am approached by authors in the early stages of writing; they have written 20,000 to 30,000 words and are now stuck.
 They are unsure how to complete the book.
 On occasion, the author is not certain how to begin; he or she may have done some research, but the opening lines or structure of the book evades them.

 First steps

-The client and I discuss his or her project by email, ia Zoom so that I get a sense of his or her vision.
+We discuss the project so that I get a sense of your vision.
 We discuss options for progress.
-I edit existing copy, and that gives a sense of gaps and opportunities in the work.
+I edit any existing copy, which gives us a sense of gaps and opportunities in the work.

 Getting published

 Once you have completed the manuscript or are in the final throes, I give advice - if needed - on the book proposal (if this is a work of non-fiction), query letters to agents or publishers, or aid you through the self-publishing process.
-We discuss ideas about marketing and distribution, this will determine how many copies of the book you sell.
+We discuss ideas about marketing and distribution; this is important to influencing how many copies of the book you sell.
 When I first started writing books, authors were feted by publishers who took care of the marketing and distribution.
-Today, with fewer independent publishers and even big publishers with fewer staff, it is imperative for a writer to think of the marketing and sale of their book almost from the time they first put pen to paper or fingers to keyboard.
+Today, with fewer independent publishers and big publishers with fewer staff, it is imperative for a writer to think of the marketing and sale of their book from the time they first put pen to paper or fingers to keyboard.
+Who is your target market?
+What message or lessons do you want them to take away from it?
+Or is this a that brings a smile to the reader or provokes introspection?

 Contracting Me

-I love meeting with new clients.
-There is a low fee for the brief initial meeting, although most clients are referred to me by past clients, and we get straight down to coaching and/or developmental editing.
-Please use the contact form on this site, remember to sign your name, and give brief details of the project and how far you have progressed.
+There is a fee for the brief initial meeting, although most clients are referred to me by past clients, and we get straight down to coaching and/or developmental editing.
+Please use the contact form on this site, remember to give your name, brief details of the project, how far you have progressed, and what you need help with.

 Liz Magill signing the book contract with Joanna Bradley of Upper Room Books